DimaPilipenko/booksAuthors/README.md

 - Add Lombok plugin to IntelliJ IDEA
 - Configure application.properties file
 - Run this app
-- Install Postman for testing this app
+- Install Postman for testing this app.